 - 1 teaspoon real vanilla extract

-- Beat the butter on high-speed for 3 minutes until light and fluffy.
+- Beat the butter at high-speed for 3 minutes until light and fluffy.

 - Mix the butter and cocoa powder in a large bowl until well blended.

-- Add the powdered sugar and mix on low-speed until all of the sugar is combined.
+- Add the powdered sugar and mix at low-speed until all of the sugar is combined.

 - Stir in milk and vanilla extract, if needed, to reach desired consistency.

-If you want to add more to the cake, you could add the following:
+If you want to add more to the cake, you could add sprinkles, strawberries,

 There is nothing better than a friend – unless it is a friend with chocolate.